The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Methods

 We use the cosmological parameters of each simulation. $ \rho_{\rm H}$ is taken from the simulation data. $ T_{\rm CMB}$ is taken to be $ T_{\rm CMB}=2.725 (1 + z)$ \citep[][]{furlanetto_cosmology_2006,kannan_introducing_2021}, and $ \delta_v$ is computed using simulation gas velocities along the x direction.
 For $ x_{\rm HI}$, we adopt a post-processing strategy described below (Section~\ref{sec:xHI}).

 The velocity term of Eq.~\ref{eq:dTb2} can diverge if the LoS gas peculiar velocity gradient is negative and close to the Hubble expansion rate, leading to power spectra of the brightness temperature that can be artificially dominated by velocity effects.
 A possible remedy is to limit the values of $ \delta_v/H$ \citep[e.g.][]{mesinger_21cmfast:_2011}, though this poses the question of which threshold to pick, and renders the resulting \dtb{} \, more complicated to interpret.
 Here, we circumvent this issue and adopt an approach similar to \cite{mao_redshift-space_2012} as implemented in the \code{tools21cm} software package \citep[][]{giri_tools21cm_2020}.
 For every LoS ($x$ direction\footnote{We find a small $\leq 3\%$ mean difference in the final 21cm power spectrum at $z=6$ when switching LoS directions.}),\, \dtb \, in each cell of the uniform grid is sampled by 20 pseudo-particles.
-These particles are then moved along the LoS direction according to the local gas peculiar velocities and Hubble expansion.
+These particles are then moved along the LoS direction according to the local gas peculiar velocities (as directly measured from the hydrodynamical simulations) and Hubble expansion.
 The particles are then binned back onto the uniform grid, smoothing the initial \dtb \, values and mimicking the effects of redshift space distortion (RSD) on \dtb.
+We discuss these choices further in the section \ref{sec:limits}.

 A common assumption is that, during reionization, $ T_{\rm s} \gg T_{\rm CMB}$ \citep[e.g.][]{mesinger_21cmfast:_2011,kannan_arepo-rt_2019}, with the effect that the spin temperature term in Eq.~\ref{eq:dTb2} vanishes.
 However, in this paper, we wish to examine the effect of galaxy formation model choices on the power spectra of the brightness temperature.
 These can alter the temperature of gas around galaxies, e.g.\ due to stellar or SMBH outflows.
 This encourages us to use the gas temperature in our model of $ T_{\rm s}$, in order to capture the differences from the different galaxy formation models. $ T_{\rm s}$ can be expressed as follows (Eq.~\ref{eq:Ts}):